allyhandro/mentforship/README.md

 Focuses are split into **skills**, the hard technical skills used to work in tech, and **practices**, the soft skills and concepts behind workflow, architechture, leadership, management, etc. Participant pairings with a **skill focus** are encouraged to create a small working project or Proof of Concept together.
 Participant pairings with a **practice focus** are encouraged to meet frequently to allow for thorough exploration of the topic via conversation.

 The separation of **skills** and **practices** also allows for the identification of talents and skillsets that do not fall strictly within the bounds of technology, like identity based experiences--such as of navigating the Tech Industry as a person of color, as someone with a disability, dealing with ageism, etc.

 --
 # Running a round of Mentforship
+The recommended timeline for one round of Mentorship is 3-4 Months, or 1 Quarter.

 ## Step 1: Intake
 Participants fill out a form indicating the role(s) they are open to (Mentor, Mentee, or Both) and what they would like their **focus** to be for the round of Mentorship.